alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

 model with code that isn't directly related to its purpose, observers allow you to add the same functionality without changing the code of the model."

-It seems that in many applications, however, observers cause more problems than they solve.
+In many applications, however, observers cause more problems than they solve.
 It is often mentally taxing to remember that code in observers ("physically" far away from model code) is run when creating, updating, saving or deleting a record.
 [Gems like no-peeping-toms have been written](https://github.com/patmaddox/no-peeping-toms) to disable observers in tests because they can slow the suite down or attempt to interface with external systems.